Ron Rivest: Research

 Rivest is especially known for his research in cryptography.
 He has also made significant contributions to algorithm design, to the computational complexity of machine learning, and to election security.

 Cryptography

-The publication of the RSA cryptosystem by Rivest, Adi Shamir, and Leonard Adleman in 1978 revolutionized modern cryptography by providing the first usable and publicly described method for public-key cryptography.
-The three authors won the 2002 Turing Award, the top award in computer science, for this work.
-The award cited "their ingenious contribution to making public-key cryptography useful in practice".
-The same paper that introduced this cryptosystem also introduced Alice and Bob, the fictional heroes of many subsequent cryptographic protocols.
+Rivest, jointly with Adi Shamir and Leonard Adleman, introduced the RSA cryptosystem in 1978, which revolutionized modern cryptography by providing the first usable and publicly described method for public-key cryptography.
+Rivest had reportedly thought of the key idea behind the cryptosystem after having drunk large amounts of wine while celebrating Passover with Shamir and Adleman at a student's house.
+The three won the 2002 Turing Award for "their ingenious contribution to making public-key cryptography useful in practice."
+The same paper was also the first to introduce Alice and Bob, the fictional heroes of many subsequent cryptographic protocols.
 In the same year, Rivest, Adleman, and Michael Dertouzos first formulated homomorphic encryption and its applications in secure cloud computing, an idea that would not come to fruition until over 40 years later when secure homomorphic encryption algorithms were finally developed.